|

 Be an Active Listener

 It’s important during conversation that you’re showing verbal and nonverbal cues that you’re listening.
-Nodding your head, saying “uh huh” or “I understand,” showing positive facial expressions such as a smile, and kindly touching your partner signals that you’re engaged and hearing them.
+Nodding your head, saying “uh-huh” or “I understand,” showing positive facial expressions such as a smile, and kindly touching your partner signal that you’re engaged and hearing them.

 On the contrary, sending nonverbal cues like eye rolling, sighing, shaking your head, or physically moving farther away can communicate to your partner that you are shutting down or not hearing them.